mathcass/ai-safety/customer-support-agent/README.md

    that I can see people wanting to build upon
 1. Simple search and email functionality are features implementors will likely want to add to an application like this
-   a.
-The vector for prompt injection, "search", could be **retrieval over prior
-      support requests** where one potential exploit could be **attackers spamming the support queue** with covert instructions
+   1. The vector for prompt injection, "search", could be **retrieval over prior support requests** where one potential exploit could be **attackers spamming the support queue** with covert instructions
 1. Going from a working implementation to a potential exploit is very easy, and